paupino/rust-decimal/README.md

 ## `const_fn`

-This feature uses the `const_fn` feature within Rust which enables some performance optimizations at compile time.
+This feature leverages constant functions within Rust which enables some performance optimizations at compile time.
 This feature is expected to become a default in future versions.